CallanVass/Internal-Hiring-App-Front-End/README.md

 - Job Listing Feature:

 Admins have access to this feature, which will allow them to list company jobs on the site itself.
+Jobs will have a listing title along with a department, description, salary, expectations, close date.

 - User Search Feature:

+Admins will be able to search users via a search feature.
+This might be to affirm contact details or update details of the user upon acceptance of the new job.

 - Account Creation Feature:

+This will allow admins to create accounts for users (employees) or other admin users.
+This priveledge will only be granted to admins so as to prevent standard users from creating accounts.
+Admins will have to enter a few bare details about the user before account creation, such as: Name, Email, Department.

 (Strictly Nice To Have)